 A rather well assembled sell for the US market.

 Another decent enough sell.

 Home movie footage of the recording of the track in question cut with extracts from the film.
 No surprises here.

 Also included is a folded A3 Poster for the film containing the same Terror at the Opera image you'll find on the DVD cover, or at least one side of it – as usual with Arrow, the cover is reversible and includes the more stylish Opera poster on the other side.

-One of Dario Argento's most visually impressive works is one that shines its set-pieces and its narrative flow, with the camera and editing driven forward by the music.
+One of Dario Argento's most visually impressive works shines its set-pieces and its narrative flow, with the camera and editing driven along by the music.
 The standard genre issues with dubbing, sadism and logic holes make it likely that the film's many strengths will only be fully appreciated by the genre faithful, which is exactly who Arrow's DVD is targeted at.
 Some of the extras are weak, but the presentation is fine and with three soundtracks and two cuts of the film to savour, no-one can claim they've been short-changed.
 Recommended.